jdaw1/placemat/Documentation/fonts_glasses_decoration.md

 For the flowers the number of petals is chosen randomly from `ShapesFlowersNumPetalsMin` to `ShapesFlowersNumPetalsMax`, and, as a proportion of 360&deg; divided by the number of petals, the angular width of each is chosen randomly from the range `ShapesFlowersAngularWidthMin` to `ShapesFlowersAngularWidthMax`.

-Extracts of code that made the image:
+Extracts of code that made the image for the Dow &rsquo;78:
 ```PostScript
 /ColourSchemeTitles /Black def
 /InlineTitles true def